propertyhive/WP-Property-Hive/README.txt

 14. The 'Settings' section gives you control over which departments are active, add and edit offices, and edit the custom fields (types, locations etc) that appear within your install

 == Changelog ==

+= 1.4.14 =
+* Process email queue every 15 minutes so applicants receive matches sooner.
+Was previously hourly
+* Corrected use of incorrect filter when trying to change the default sort order of search results
+* Declared compatibility for WordPress 4.9.2

 = 1.4.13 =
 * Corrected issue with editing existing images and floorplans not working in Firefox